archival-0x/ghostpass/README.md

 Don't use this yet!
 I'm not done.
 I'm just flexing my contributions.

-## 0. Introduction
+## 1. Introduction

-Password management sucks.
-I made it better.
-One thing I _didn't_ make better is this intro (_TODO_)

-## 1. Problems
+### 1.1 Problems

 1. Web-based password managers are centralized, and data breech for undiscovered vulnerability results in catastrophic events.
-2. Modern clients (KeePass) don't enable for fast distribution across hosts, and portability to unencrypt anymore.
+2. Modern offline clients ( i.e KeePass) don't enable for fast distribution across hosts, and portability to unencrypt anymore.

+### 1.2 Features

-## 2. Core Functionality
+## 2. How does it all work?

 ### Encryption Process